 We have a total of 10 objectives for every MSP engagement.
 They include:

 1. Reduce spend through better management of current/future suppliers

 - Keep bill rates in line with the market through active rate monitoring and enhanced competition.

-- Streamline process to reduce administrative costs, utilizing web based tools.
+- Streamline the process to reduce administrative costs, utilizing web-based tools.